fare/asdf/README.md

 on a given Common Lisp implementation `$L`, with your favorite installed system `$S`, using:

     make t u l=$L s=$S

+To run only the regression test scripts, try simply:

+    make l=$L test-scripts

 Debugging tip